FGMEMBERS/Boeing314/Models/ReadmeClipper.txt

 TO DO
 =====
+- dilate the model (scale is underestimated).
-- shape of hull behind the step.
+- shape of hull behind the step (afterbody).
 - grooves (sponsons, top of fuselage).
 - a reversed "PAA" logo for the bow right (italic in direction of the speed).
+- door accessing the "star room" from the flight deck.
+- replace material by texture.

 Known problems
 ==============
 - the top of the vertical stabilizers is slightly too long.
-- transparency between propeller discs 3 and 4 (copilot view).

 Known problems Panam livery
 ---------------------------